-With the cold weather settling in, indoor fun is in full swing – and that means slumber parties!
+With school out for the summer, the season of fun is in full swing – and that means slumber parties!
 But you can’t expect a movie or “hang out time” to fill the entire evening.
 How do you keep a gaggle of kids from getting too restless – or into mischief?
-Whether you’ve got a gang of girls or bunch of boys, try these four activities to keep the children entertained with their friends
+Whether you’ve got a gang of girls or bunch of boys, try these four activities to keep the children entertained with their friends.

 1. Wiggle worm dirt pudding

 With a group of boys, things are bound to get a little messy.
 Why not harness that – and pair it with some creativity with this idea from RecipeTips.com?
 Have the guys crush up some Oreo cookies and mix it with gummy worms and pudding for a wonderful treat.

 - A plastic cup for each person

 - Put cookies into a sealable bag and close tightly.
 Using a rolling pin, roll and crush the cookies until crumbly.
 Set aside.

 - Pour the milk and chocolate instant pudding mix into a large bowl.
 Whisk well until all of the pudding mix is dissolved.
 Let stand five minutes.

 - Add the Cool Whip and half of the crushed cookies.
 Stir until well blended.

 - Place a large spoonful of crushed cookies into the bottoms of the plastic cups.